-That freezing chill spiraled up and around her legs and arms, and her neck.
+That freezing chill spiraled up and around her legs and arms, then her neck.
 It tickled her, made her itch.
-She scratched and rubbed her neck.
+She scratched and rubbed her collar bone.
 Bad vibes, nothing in the world would get her down those steps.
 Nothing.

 Two steps back and she closed the squealing door.
 In the knob was a key, ancient like the house, and she locked it.

 The second floor looked much like the first.
 And since she had to be here, she spent her time cleaning instead of complaining.
-Her bedroom took up most of her day, making it decent enough for a comfortable night of sleep.
+Fixing her bedroom took up most of her day, making it functional enough for a comfortable night of sleep.

-Instead of asking her mother directly, she took her notepad out of her left robe pocket, placed it on the counter, and wrote “heard you guys last night, everything okay?”
+Instead of asking her mother directly, Ashley took her notepad out of her left robe pocket, placed it on the counter, and wrote “Heard you guys last night, everything okay?”

 Whatever.
 As the young girl worked on her bacon, her mother just stared at her.
-A stare so hard and cruel-like that it was hard to avoid, hard to ignore and eventually she lost her appetite with four pieces of bacon left.
+A stare so hard and cruel-like that it was hard to avoid, hard to ignore and eventually Ashley lost her appetite.
 But before the girl could excuse herself, that cruel, hard look her mother had descended into fright.
 Something Ashley hadn’t seen in six months.
 And then her mother screamed and ran out of the kitchen.

 “WTF!”
 Ashley wrote.